How to go from temp to perm

-These words could come from a supervisor, a client, a supplier or even your partner.
-The message is clear, you have failed to create magic.
+"It is over".
+These words may come from a supervisor, client, supplier or even our partner.
+Regardless of who has said it, the message is clear - we have failed to create magic.

-We had a 57-year-old candidate that I will call Kate, who had recently lost her job.
-Difficult circumstances with few opportunities.
-A strategy was developed to get Kate back into employment and it worked!
+We developed a strategy to get Kate back into employment and it worked!
 A client offered her a temporary role as a Customer Service Representative.

-During her first week, a customer rang, unhappy about something.
-Kate knew she was in the business of creating magic where every interaction is a “moment of truth”.
+During her first week, a customer rang, unhappy about the service they had received.
+Kate knew she was in the business of creating magic - where every interaction is a “moment of truth”.